Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Wisla-floden nedenfor Wawel-slottet

-7. The old Jewish neighbourhood, Kazimierz.
+7. The old Jewish neighbourhood, Kazimierz buzzing with life

 It’s bustling with life and we stroll around and maybe we take a coffee break.
 Along the way, I talk about the history of Jews in Poland up to WW2.
 I’m also talking, of course, about the events during the Nazi occupation.